uestctensorgroup/FastDeRain/README.md

 # FastDeRain
-The implementation and video results of FastDeRain
+The Matlab implementation and video results of FastDeRain

 --------------Brief description-------------------------------------------